Deuthlon Ultra Light Cast Lube | 18 ml

 • Gears

-Both lubricants complement each other and together ensure a durable and smoothly running fishing reel.
+Both lubricants complement each other and together ensure a durable, smooth-running fishing reel.